Top US Fulfillment Locations: A Full Guide

-As brands grow, there’s a natural need to transition into warehouses, multiple nodes, and, eventually, robust fulfillment networks.
+As brands grow, there’s a natural need to transition to a warehouse, multiple nodes, and, eventually, a robust fulfillment network across top 3PL locations.
 The goal of this expansion is to optimize distribution and delivery, ensuring that stock is near where it needs to be and shipping to customers is swift and cost-effective.

 When the time comes to make this transition, selecting the right partners and fulfillment locations is critical.
-And you can’t just think about what’s needed now—planning longer-term is crucial.
+And you can’t just think about what’s needed now—planning longer-term is just as important.
 For example, you may only need one fulfillment center to begin, but what about three or five years from now?
 Will the logistics partner you’re considering be able to support the future locations you may require?

-While there’s no perfect answer to when and how a brand will grow and what fulfillment needs they’ll have in five years, it’s possible to identify partners and locations with the strongest potential.
+While there’s no perfect answer for when and how a brand will grow or what fulfillment needs it’ll have in five years, it’s possible to identify partners and locations with the strongest potential.

 By assessing fulfillment location values, where specific industries often fulfill from, and which 3PLs and other logistics providers have an extensive network, retailers can make strategic choices that encourage frictionless growth.